 Our modern slavery strategy is led by the Corporate Social Responsibility (CSR) Manager, working on a day-to-day basis with the CSR Executive.
-To strengthen Lovering Foods commitment to combatting modern slavery, CSR has become a standalone department directly reporting to the Managing Director.
-The restructuring enables more efficient communication between the CSR department and Managing Director, who work together on a near daily basis.
-This change reflects both Lovering Foods and the industries high value on CSR, with best ethical practice guiding all business decisions.
+To strengthen Lovering Foods commitment to combatting modern slavery, CSR has become a standalone department, reporting to the Technical Director, with regularly meetings with the Managing Director.
+The restructuring enables more efficient communication between the CSR department, Technical Director, and Managing Director.
+This change reflects Lovering Foods high value on CSR, with best ethical practice guiding all business decisions.